anichols-dev/Retailer-Dashboard/instructions/README.md

 ## Overview

 Mobile_Retail_Dashboard is a Python project designed to perform various computations related to retailer data.
 The main script, `run_computation.py`, orchestrates the execution of several Python scripts to generate insights and reports.
-Run time is roughly 25 minutes.
+Assuming a MainData.csv with 2 million rows, run time is roughly 25 minutes.

 ## Features